choygokongwei/Payroll-Budd/ReadME.txt

 Multiple servers with with SMP and load balancing and a separate database server and large amounts of RAM the limit on database size and the number of users is large enough for the most demanding businesses.
 Software Requirements (taken from webERP)
-·	PHP greater than 4.2.
+Â·	PHP greater than 4.2.
 The system is therefore operating system independent since PHP can be configured as a CGI module for use on MS IIS or as a module for Apache under either Windows (NT, 2000 or XP) or Unix/Linux.
 It has been tested under both windows (NT and XP) and linux.
-·	MySQL greater than version 4, with Innodb transactional tables support - foreign key constraints are also required - these were added to Innodb in 2003.
+Â·	MySQL greater than version 4, with Innodb transactional tables support - foreign key constraints are also required - these were added to Innodb in 2003.
 Innodb was introduced in 2001 to MySQL and has oracle like functionality - row level locking and database transactions with similar speed.
 (The system could be used with Oracle or other database systems, with minimal modification) An example configuration file my.cnf normally under /usr/local/mysql/var is available in the mysql documentation to show typical settings for the innodb configuration.
 The expected size of the data is useful although innodb can create an auto-extending data file and does so by default as of MySQL 4.
 All tables are defined as Innodb tables as of version 2.8.
-·	A web server.
+Â·	A web server.
 Apache - the software serving nearly 70% of all web pages - is recommended - but most web servers are supported by PHP in various forms the most popular choice on windows will likley be MS IIS.
-·	If the web server is accessible over the internet ie not just over a LAN then encrypted communications are required.
+Â·	If the web server is accessible over the internet ie not just over a LAN then encrypted communications are required.
 The openssl and mod-ssl module for apache can be used easily to ensure all data is transmitted in encrypted form.